sanchobbdo/guides/general/README.md

 Every file must apply this rules except when overriden by:
 - Filetype specific guides
-- Specific framework or tool style/formatting guides
+- Specific framework or tool style/formatting guidelines
 - Specific project rules (specially relevant for legacy projects)

 > **Note:** To keep consistency accross the project's files, some rules can be overriden based on the main language or framework used - e.g. If a PHP framework's guide suggests using tabs instead of spaces, tabs should be used not only on the PHP files but on stylesheets and scripts as well.